-In February 2022, the Company announced that it had received TSXV approval to make a Normal Course Issuer Bid.
-The Company may acquire up 5,377,000 common shares (roughly 5% of the shares outstanding of the Company) during the period on or about February 7, 2022 to February 7, 2023.
+On February 7, 2023 the Company announced that it intends to make another normal course issuer bid that is subject to exchange approval.
+The Company may acquire up 5,805,361 common shares (roughly 5% of the shares outstanding of the Company) during the period on or about February 10, 2023 to February 10, 2024.
 The Company plans to use ATB Capital Markets as its Member broker to conduct the purchases.
-Purchases will be effected through the facilities of the Exchange.
-Purchase and payment for the securities will be made by the Company in accordance with Exchange requirements.
+Purchases will be effected through the facilities of the exchange.
+Purchase and payment for the securities will be made by the Company in accordance with exchange requirements.
 The price which the Company will pay will be the market price at the time of acquisition.
-The Company believes the shares are undervalued and any repurchases will provide a positive return on investment and enhance shareholder value.
+The Group believes the shares are undervalued and any repurchases will provide a positive return on investment and enhance shareholder value.
+The securities being bought are to be cancelled and returned to the treasury.